ServusCarolus/tl-switch/README.md

     sudo mkdir "/opt/tex/$USER"
     sudo chown "$USER":$USER" "/opt/tex/$USER"

+One only needs the `-p` option for the first `mkdir`; all the others will build off that same path.
 We repeat the final two lines for each user, most likely substituting each username for $USER, e.g.:

     sudo mkdir /opt/tex/bob
     sudo chown bob:bob /opt/tex/bob

+One could turn this step into a script runnable via `sudo`.

 # Step 3: Modifying profiles
 We put this snippet in each user's `.profile` and in root's `.bashrc`: